hzeller/timg/man/timg.1.md

      in x-direction at expense of slight less color accuracy.
      It makes it look less 'blocky' and usually better.

-     There are terminal emulators that allow to display high-resolution pictures.
+     There are terminal emulators that allow one to display high-resolution pictures.
 If timg is detecting to run in a Kitty, iTerm2 or WezTerm, the corresponding mode is auto-selected.
 You can choose the modes explicitly with -pk (Kitty) or -pi (iTerm2 protocol, also implemented